aaryaa28/aaryaa28/README.md

 </div>

 ## 💫 About Me
-I'm a Full Stack Web Developer passionate about technology, F1 🏎️ and cars 🚗.
+I'm a Full Stack Web Developer passionate about technology.
 I'm currently pursuing a degree at KCCEMSR, set to graduate in 2026, where I actively lead initiatives as an NSS Leader.

 - 🔭 Currently a SWE Fellow at Headstarter
 - 🌱 Learning NextJS, Tailwind, AWS Services, and Docker